pyluyten/emacs-nu/README.md

     (require 'nu-mode)
     (nu-mode)

-if you want to use ijkl paddle rather than default (vi).
+if you want to use ijkl paddle rather than default (vi), use the variable nu-use-vi-paddle.
-    (nu-set-classic-paddle)

-if you want control to be like CUA ; and alt keys trigger menus
+If you want control to be like CUA ; and alt keys trigger menus, then use variables nu-immediate-key and nu-menu-key.

-    (nu-set-control-mode)
+     (require 'nu-mode)
+     (setq nu-immediate-key "C"
+           nu-menu-key      "M"
+           nu-use-vi-paddle t)
+     (nu-mode)

 _NU-STATE (evil)_